 The waiver for some parking lot interior landscape screening helps maximize the number of parking stalls, and that a sufficient number of trees and open space will be added to the Site so as to improve the streetscape, perimeter screening, and public open space areas.

 That provisions for on-street and off-street loading facilities are sufficient to service the buildings and related uses on the site.
-Adequate provision is made for deliveries through the garages, streets and Laneways.
+Adequate provision is made for deliveries through the garages, streets and laneways.

 The waiver to allow for reduced parking lot lighting is in the public interest and in the interest of the residential portions of the Project.